• Disease Overview

 Affected populations

-Since diabetes mellitus and optic atrophy usually begin before the age of 16, Wolfram syndrome is typically diagnosed in childhood to adolescence.
-However, onset of key symptoms or the genetic confirmation can come much later in some patients.
+Since diabetes mellitus and optic atrophy usually begin before the age of 16, Wolfram syndrome is often diagnosed in childhood to adolescence.
+However, onset or recognition of key symptoms or confirmation of the diagnosis with genetic testing can come much later in some patients.
 Wolfram syndrome affects males and females in equal numbers and is equally prevalent worldwide.

 • < Previous section